top of page

 Contact

-On June 25th, the government will increase the capital gains inclusion rate from 50% to 66%.
+On June 25th, the government increased the capital gains inclusion rate from 50% to 66%.
 While the intended goal was to target the “wealthiest Canadians,” unfortunately, this tax increase will impact most grain farmers and their succession planning.

 Not only will this cost primary food producers millions of extra dollars, but it also: